 How does the CSP Work?

 Proposals for the annual CSP call and the JGI-EMSL Facilities Integrating Collaborations for User Science (FICUS) call begin with a Letter of Intent (LOI) from a researcher, briefly describing the project motivation, experimental design, capabilities to be used and DOE mission relevance.
 LOIs allow JGI to plan for appropriate review and prevent full applications for projects outside of DOE mission areas or outside the scope of the call.
 Letters are reviewed by JGI scientific staff, and nearly all LOIs are accepted for full proposal submission.
 The major reason for disapproval is a lack of relevance to DOE mission areas.
 In some cases, a meritorious project does not fit within JGI’s capabilities.
 In these cases, JGI scientists will often be able to suggest an alternative strategy that meets the project objectives.
-Proposals submitted to the Small-scale microbial/metagenome and Synthetic Biology calls do not use the letter of intent; rather proposals are submitted in a single step.
+Proposals submitted to the CSP New Investigator and Synthetic Biology calls do not use the Letter of Intent; rather proposals are submitted in a single step.

 The researcher then submits a proposal for consideration in the next review cycle.
 All proposals undergo technical review by JGI staff, who consider technical feasibility and readiness to begin work, checking such factors as genome size, polymorphism level, sample quality and availability, etc. During scientific peer review, proposals are evaluated and placed in rank order by the reviewers.
 The ranked proposal list, along with a recommendation from JGI management, is then forwarded to DOE for final approval.
 Following DOE approval, project managers negotiate project specifics with PIs (including JGI scientists as needed), and the work plan is written into a Statement of Work document.